oristopo/nanoTAPR/README.md

     can do the math for you automatically
     (run a fixture calibration 'through' with the attenuator in place).

--   The accuracy of the frequency source is determined by the on-board 12 MHz crystal oscillator, which is multiplied to 24.000 MHz before being applied to the frequency synthesizer.
+-   Frequency source accuracy is determined by the on-board 12 MHz crystal oscillator, which is multiplied to 24.000 MHz before being applied to the frequency synthesizer.
 An external reference of 24.000000 MHz may be used if more precise frequency control is